xmacan/plugin_flowview/README.md

 ## Required:

-Before you start, with this version of Flowview, you have to ensure that you are at MariaDB 10.0.12+.
-Cacti has been shown to support MariaDB upto 14.x.
-MySQL 5.6+ is required, and it has been reported that Cacti work with MySQL 8.x, but this MySQL release was a major paradigm shift for Oracle.
-So, if you go there, be prepared for some extra love/hate in your relationship, but many of the changes are very welcome.
+Before you start, with this version of Flowview, you have to ensure that you are at MariaDB 10.5 or above.
+Cacti has been shown to support MariaDB upto 11.4.x.
+MySQL 8.0+ is required.
+Unfortunatly, MySQL does not support Aria Tables and will therfore have lower performance than MariaDB for scanning data.

-Then, Install flowview just like any other plugin, just copy it into the plugin directory, and Use Console -> Plugin Management to Install and Enable.
+Then, Install flowview just like any other plugin, just copy it into the plugin directory, and Use Console > Plugin Management to Install and Enable.

 This version of the flowview plugin no longer requires flowtools or OpenFlashCharts.
 In fact the entire import and reporting process is handled through php and uses JavaScript based charting already available in Cacti.

-Note that additionally, you must install the linux utility `netstat` if it is not already installed.
+Note that additionally, you must install the Linux utility `ss` if it is not already installed.
 Netstat will help Cacti determine if the `flow-capture` service in question is actually running.